AzureIoTGBB/iot-academy/Month_1/Day_2/Azure IoT Foundation.md

      ![After clicking create new under resource group enter your new resource group name.](./media/iot-hub-basics-blade-create-resource-group.png 'Create IoT Hub New Resource Group')

-   - **Region**: Select the location you are using for this hands-on lab.

    - **IoT Hub Name**: Enter a unique name, such as `iot-academy-johndoe-220427`.
    The name follows best practices for naming resources in Azure.
    Note: